nest/nest-simulator/doc/guides/spatial/guide_spatially_structured_networks.rst

    element coordinates, i.e., of two-element tuples of floats giving the (:math:`x`, :math:`y`)-coordinates of the elements, or a ``Parameter`` object.

--  When using a Parameter object for the positions, the number of dimensions have to be specified by the ``num_dimensions`` variable. num_dimensions can either be 2 or 3.
+-  When using a parameter object for the positions, the number of dimensions have to be specified by the ``num_dimensions`` variable. num_dimensions can either be 2 or 3.

--  When using a Parameter object you also need to specify how many elements you want to create by specifying ``'n'`` in the ``Create`` call.
+-  When using a parameter object you also need to specify how many elements you want to create by specifying ``'n'`` in the ``Create`` call.
 This is **not** the case when you pass a list to the ``nest.spatial.free`` object.